IBeArjen/integration-prototype/sip/execution_framework_interface/README.md

 ## Description

-Provides a common interface to manage the interaction between the Processing Controller and Execution Framework implementations.
+This package contains a library which provides a common interface to execution frameworks.
+This library is used by the Processing Controller Service to run Science Pipeline workflows without having to know about the details of the particular Execution Framework implementation being run against.

-*NOTE(BM): This sounds like it could / should sit in the execution_control Processing Controller service sub-package*
+***Note: In a microservices architecture, this library could, and probably should, be developed as part of the Processing controller service as it will not be used elsewhere.
+We are including it in SIP as a separate package to be consistent with the SDP architecture.**